sanity-io/hydrogen-sanity-demo/README.md

 ### Customising product queries within `useSanityQuery`

-By default `useSanityQuery` will assume you want fetch products on the Storefront API with [`ProductProviderFragment`](https://shopify.dev/api/hydrogen/components/product-variant/productprovider#graphql-fragment) - this will ensure that you get all the product information you need.
+By default `useSanityQuery` will assume you want fetch products on the Storefront API with [`ProductProviderFragment`][hydrogen-product-provider-fragment] - this will ensure that you get all the product information you need.

 However, there may be cases where you don't need to fetch this much product data.
 For instance, you may have a promotional page featuring dozens (or hundreds) of products and simply just need to obtain the product title and first variant of each.